jml63/Reddit-on-Messenger/README.md

 Setup an app and page for the bot on [Facebook for Developers] and setup webhooks and tokens.
 Setup an app on [Reddit] to get a client_id and client_secret for [Praw].
-Host the code locally or on a service like [Pythonanywhere].
+Host the code locally or on a service like [Pythonanywhere] with dependencies installed.

 The current hardcoded commands are:
 !reddit : returns usage information